-To do this, put the certificate in a folder (such as c:\certs\), open up a command prompt and change the directory to the folder where the certificate is located at.
+Open a command prompt and change the directory to the temporary folder where the certificate and original *.keystore files are located.
 Next, enter in the following command:

 keytool -import -trustcacerts -alias synaman -file yourCertificate.crt -keystore synaman.keystore

-Next, keytool will ask you for your certificate password.
+Next, keytool will prompt you for your certificate password.
 Please enter in your password.

-Once that is done, you will get a new synaman.keystore file.
-Move the new file to the sslCert folder in your installation directory of SynamMan.
+Once done, you will get a new synaman.keystore file.